erelsgl/badkan/README.md

 You should see that the grade is 100%.

-## Adding homework assignments
+## Adding exercises

-A homework assignment is contained in a folder.
-The name of the folder is the name of the assignment.
-The default installation contains a single example assignment:
-"00-multiply".
+An *exercise* corresponds to a subfolder of the "exercises" folder.
 Inside the folder, there should be an executable program called "grade".
 This program is responsible for checking and grading the submissions.
-It will be run from inside the user's folder.
+For example, it can contain a "make" command, and some commands for running the executable and comparing against expected outputs.

+Each student submits a solution using a git url of a repository.
+Badkan clones/pulls the repository, enters the folder, and runs the "grade" program from there.

 To copy an assignment folder to docker, do:

     docker cp <assignment-folder> badkan:/

+The default installation contains a single example exercise:
+"00-multiply".